Savannakhet province: Landmarks

 The Wat Inghang temple, about 2000 years old, is located in the Ban Thad village.
 It was built to commemorate a visit of Lord Buddha when he was the guest of King Sumitatham of the Sikhottabong Kingdom.
 King Saysethathirath had the temple remodeled during 1548.
 It is approached by Route 9 between Savannakhet and Seno.
 An annual festival is held here on the first full moon of the lunar calendar.

 The Wat Xayaphoum temple was built in 1542 in Xayaphoum village on the bank of the Mekong River during the period when Ban Thahir or Nakham temple was built.
 As the Buddhist centre and largest monastery in Laos, its arts and architecture are dated to the earliest Savannakhet period.
-The temple has a large garden with ancient trees surrounding it.
-There is also a workshop near the entrance from the river side where golden Buddha statues are made.
-Pimai Lao festival is held in the province and boat racing is an important event.
+The temple has a garden with trees surrounding it.
+There is a workshop near the entrance from the river side where golden Buddha statues are made.
+Pimai Lao festival is held in the province and boat racing is an event.

 Heuan Hin ("stone house") is a shrine in Ban Dongdokmay.
 It was built during the Khmer regime in honour of their Sikhottabong Kingdom.
 The stone house is located 15 km from Xayphouthong District, or 66 km from Khanthabuly.

 The That Phon Stupa was built during the period of 557 to 700.
 The festival held here during the first full moon of the lunar calendar marks tribute to Phra Sghiva and some Hindu gods.

 St Teresa's Catholic Church is situated in Savannakhet's main square.
-Built in 1930, it consists of thick masonry walls and an octagonal spire.
+Built in 1930, it consists of masonry walls and an octagonal spire.